 How did I do for Plastic Free April?

 …. worst of the group! :-p

 Plastic Free Challenge: Groceries

-Living in the most urban location in the country (right smack in Kuala Lumpur City Centre) does not do great things for your supermarket options.
-It appears that fruit and veg are far more likely to come pre-packed in plastic in 'wealthy' areas than in markets of the lower income suburbs.
+Living in the most urban location in the country does not do great things for your supermarket options.
 Vegetable packaging hit me the hardest on grocery days.

 2019 update: With the advent of zero waste groups in Malaysia since this challenge was undertaken, a few nearby supermarkets have begun offering some vegetables loose.
 I can now bring more bags from prior trips and re-use them for fresh produce purchases.
 Consumer pressure does make a difference, even if people are not 100% zero waste.
 More options opened up in less than 5 years!

 For efficiency reasons, I tended to buy certain things in bulk, for up to a year’s worth – ideally timed to take advantage of deals.
 Some of you might have the same habit.

 Unluckily for my Plastic Free April statistics, within the first week of the challenge I took delivery for a batch of personal care products.
 However, the rules are the rules, so I dutifully logged all of it.
 It did, however, make me think about whether I could easily live without some of it.

 How much of it really adds value to my personal care, and how much is due to the social pressure on women to look a certain way?
 The pressure is intense in Asia, and even someone who is unconventional like myself does not completely escape its pervasive influence.

 One of the hardest things about going zero waste in Malaysia is the sheer amount of things you are given.